Theory of everything (philosophy)

 In philosophy, a theory of everything (ToE) is an ultimate, all-encompassing explanation or description of nature or reality.
 Adopting the term from physics, where the search for a theory of everything is ongoing, philosophers have discussed the viability of the concept and analyzed its properties and implications.
 Among the questions to be addressed by a philosophical theory of everything are: "Why is reality understandable?" – "Why are the laws of nature as they are?" – "Why is there anything at all?"

-A philosophical theory of everything, would need to, as much as is possible or makes sense, unify analytic and continental philosophy.
-Questions such as "Why is there anything at all?" are arguably metaphysics questions and not so much related to a philosophical ToE.